LOUDO56/NarrativeCraft-docs/customizations/main-menu.md

 # Main Menu

 The main menu is shown when you join a world that contains a `narrativecraft` directory.
-By default, it displays a black screen—but you have two options to customize the background.
+By default, it displays a black screen, but you have two options to customize the background.

 ## Add a Background Image